mozman/ezdxf/docs/source/concepts/extents_limits.rst

 size of `ezdxf` in drawing units.
 These are copies of the :class:`~ezdxf.layouts.Layout` attributes :attr:`Layout.dxf.extmin` and :attr:`Layout.dxf.extmax`.

-The extents and the limits of the `actual` paper space layout, which is the last activated paper space layout tab, stored in the header variable ``$PEXTMIN``, ``$PEXTMAX``, ``$PLIMMIN`` and ``$PLIMMAX``.
+The extents and the limits of the `actual` paperspace layout, which is the last activated paperspace layout tab, are stored in the header variable ``$PEXTMIN``, ``$PEXTMAX``, ``$PLIMMIN`` and ``$PLIMMAX``.

-Each paper space layout has its own values stored in the :class:`~ezdxf.layouts.Layout` attributes :attr:`Layout.dxf.extmin`, :attr:`Layout.dxf.extmax`, :attr:`Layout.dxf.limmin` and :attr:`Layout.dxf.limmax`.
+Each paperspace layout has its own values stored in the :class:`~ezdxf.layouts.Layout` attributes :attr:`Layout.dxf.extmin`, :attr:`Layout.dxf.extmax`, :attr:`Layout.dxf.limmin` and :attr:`Layout.dxf.limmax`.